Updated: August 15, 2022

-A number of fine Harwich beaches line the town's shoreline on Nantucket Sound.
+A number of fine Harwich beaches line the town's Nantucket Sound shoreline.

 Turn to the south off Route 28, make your way toward the water, and you'll quickly discover Harwich's scenic and inviting coast.